 Give yourself time to study and prepare.

-Give yourself enough time to study each of the eight areas you will be tested on, and time for a general review right before the exam.
+Give yourself enough time to study each of the seven areas you will be tested on, and time for a general review right before the exam.

 Bonus: How to Avoid the #1 MBLEx Study Mistake – Free Lesson and Practice Quiz